-Opinion | How an attempted Canadian kowtow to China backfired
+Opinion | How an attempted Canadian concession to China backfired

-The Halifax Forum, an annual conference of officials and experts from democratic countries, had planned to announce it was giving Tsai the John McCain Prize for Leadership in Public Service during the forum’s virtual event last November.
-But those plans were scrapped at the last minute when Canadian Defense Ministry officials threatened to pull Defense Minister Harjit Sajjan from participating in the forum, as well as canceling its funding for the event if the Tsai announcement was made, several sources involved in the discussions told me.
+The Halifax Forum, an annual conference of officials and experts from democratic countries, had planned to announce it was giving Tsai the John McCain Prize for Leadership in Public Service during the forum’s virtual event in November.
+But those plans were scrapped at the last minute when Canadian Defense Ministry officials threatened to pull Defense Minister Harjit Sajjan from participating in the forum, as well as cancel its funding for the event if the Tsai announcement was made, several sources involved in the discussions told me.
 During the forum, there was no mention of the award.

-This week’s disclosure of the defense ministry’s ultimatum sparked a scandal in Canadian politics.
+This week’s disclosure of the defense ministry’s ultimatum by Politico sparked a scandal in Canadian politics.
 During testimony to a Canadian parliamentary committee, Sajjan called the report “absolutely false,” saying that the forum is independent and free to choose its own awardees.
 But multiple sources directly involved told me that the ultimatum was delivered directly during a Nov.
 9 phone call between Deputy Defense Minister Jody Thomas and Halifax Forum President Peter Van Praagh.
 Thomas said that if the Tsai award went forward, Sajjan would not participate and the funding relationship would be dissolved, the sources said.
 (A ministry spokesman confirmed the call but denied any threats or ultimatums were made and said the event was fully funded.)
 Thomas referenced ongoing negotiations between Ottawa and Beijing over the “two Mikes” as a reason for not upsetting Beijing, the sources said.

 China has been holding hostage Canadian citizens Michael Kovrig and Michael Spavor, who have spent more than two years in prison.
 Beijing is trying to trade them for Huawei chief financial officer Meng Wanzhou, who is under house arrest in Vancouver while she fights extradition to the United States.